godotengine/godot-docs/classes/class_circleshape2d.rst

 Description
 -----------

 Circular Shape for 2D Physics.
-This shape is useful for modelling balls or small characters and it's collision detection with everything else is very fast.
+This shape is useful for modeling balls or small characters and it's collision detection with everything else is very fast.

 Member Function Description
 ---------------------------